GPS animal tracking: Direct attachment

-Direct attachment is used on animals where a collar cannot be used, such as birds, reptiles and marine mammals.
+Direct attachment is used on animals where a collar cannot be used, such as birds, reptiles, and marine mammals.

 In the case of birds, the GPS unit must be very lightweight to avoid interfering with the bird's ability to fly or swim.
 The device is usually attached by gluing or, for short deployments, taping to the bird.
-The unit will then naturally fall off when the bird next moults.
+The unit will then naturally fall off when the bird subsequently moults.

 In the case of reptiles such as crocodiles and turtles, gluing the unit onto the animal's skin or carapace using epoxy (or similar material) is the most common method and minimises discomfort.

 In deployments on marine mammals such as phocids or otariids, the device would be glued to the fur and fall off during the annual moult.
-Units used with turtles or marine animals have to resist the corrosive effects of sea water and be waterproof to pressures of up to 200bar.
+Units used with turtles or marine animals have to resist the corrosive effects of seawater and be waterproof to pressures of up to 200bar.